 In the 70s everything nosedived and by 1984 the Yacht Club was closed.
 Several major floods had destroyed the marina, and boats could no longer dock.
-This was in combination with the increasing salinity of the Salton Sea and massive fish die-offs each year, which quickly drove the tourists away.
+This was in combination with the increasing salinity of the Salton Sea and massive fish die-offs each year, the smell of which drove the tourists away.
 Other notable destinations soon became ruins.
 Places like the North Shore Motel and the Salton Bay Yacht Club were eventually demolished.
 The dream had evaporated.

 In a sea of sad stories, the North Shore Yacht Club is actually a bright spot.
 The building was saved and restored to its former glory, opening as a community center in 2010.
 That's not to say there aren't still major challenges and issues.
 The Salton Sea has been drying up, and plans to bring back the marina are welcomed, but still a long way off.